Kids' coach crashes, 6 hurt

 09 Aprile 2019

-Rome, April 9 - A coach carrying French middle-school children on a trip to Naples crashed on the A1 motorway at Zagarolo near Rome Tuesday injuring six people including five children and an adult, who are not in a serious condition, sources said.
-They suffered bruises and some fractures, sources said.
+Rome, April 9 - A coach carrying French children on a trip to Naples crashed on the A1 motorway at Zagarolo near Rome Tuesday injuring six people including some children, who are not in a serious condition, sources said.
 A lorry and a car were involved in the crash, the sources said.
 The children were said to be aged around 10.
-Emergency teams, fire fighters and police rushed to the scene.
-According to an initial reconstruction, the lorry crashed into the coach, tipping it upside down, and making it hit the car.
+Emergency teams, fire fighters and police are at the scene.
+The dynamic of the accident has yet to be reconstructed.

 Lascia il tuo commento